RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

    to "help out" the source of a piece of information by protecting it from getting overloaded.
 Some responses will indicate that they should _not_ be reused--for instance, a response that gives the current time.

-#### Some things should be consistent no matter which client is talking to which server
+#### Some things about the request-response interaction should be consistent no matter which client is talking to which server
 There are four things that should always be true about an interaction no matter what client or server is being used: the URI should refer to a specific _resource_[^2]; the resource should be _represented_ by something (or a set of things) that can travel between the client and the server[^3]; the _message_ should have